bpeters504/VerySimpleVisualTimer/README.md

 # VerySimpleVisualTimer
-A visual timer meant to be distraction free with a progress-bar to display remaing time.
+A visual timer meant to be distraction free with a progress-bar to display remaining time.